 There are already hundreds registered for this event on December 6th from 12:30-1:00 PM EST, so register now!
 After the event, you will be well-equipped to share our message.

 Visit StrongerThanYouThinkNY.org for more information or to chat with someone immediately for help.

 About the Western Problem Gambling Resource Center:

-The Western Problem Gambling Resource Center is a program of the New York Council on Problem Gambling, which is funded by the New York State Office of Addiction Services and Supports.
-The Western PGRC is dedicated to addressing the issue of problem gambling in the western New York region through increasing public awareness and connecting those adversely affected with services that can help them.
+The Western Problem Gambling Resource Center (PGRC) is a program of the New York Council on Problem Gambling.
+Funding comes from the New York State Office of Addiction Services and Supports.
+The Western PGRC is dedicated to addressing the issue of problem gambling in Erie, Niagara, Orleans, Genesee, Wyoming, Chautauqua, Cattaraugus and Allegany Counties by increasing public awareness and connecting anyone with services that can help them.

 Our staff are dedicated to spreading our message so the lives of those harmed by problem gambling can improve.
 We help anyone struggling with a gambling problem, as well as their loved ones.
 We focus on supporting people and reducing barriers to getting help.
 The Western PGRC is truly the premier center for providing help to stop gambling in the Western New York region.